 Are you still wondering whether you actually have a Hearing Loss or you are unable to hear properly because of the noisy surroundings?
 Or is it simply due to someone speaking very softly?
 It is advisable to confirm whether you have a Hearing Loss and plan your next move.
 Our advice is to consult an Audiologist or an ENT (Ear, Nose and Throat) Doctor for conformation.
 The Audiologist will confirm the type of Hearing loss.
-Readers can also read the article on detecting Hearing loss or answer a few simple questions to clear initial doubts.
+Readers can also read the article on detecting Hearing loss.

 Who is an Audiologist?

 An Audiologist is a trained paramedical professional who will conduct Hearing tests (Audiometry) to confirm whether you have a hearing loss or not.
 The Audiologist will study the results of the audiometry report and arrive at a conclusion.
 If the report does indicate loss, the Audiologist will determine if the hearing loss is temporary or permanent.

 The Audiologist will diagnose the severity and type of hearing loss.
 Hearing loss severity, intensity or degree is broadly classified into three categories.
 The beginning stage is known as Mild Hearing Loss.
 The second stage is known as Moderate Hearing Loss.
 And the third stage is known as Profound Hearing Loss.

 Let us read and know about the types of Hearing loss.